wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 To create the basic custom layout resources:

-1. On the `authenticationendpoint` folder, navigate to the created `extensions` folder and create the `layouts` folder and the `customs` folders recursively.
+1. In the `authenticationendpoint` folder, navigate to the created `extensions` folder and create the `layouts` and `customs` folders recursively.

     ```
     └── extensions